ds5678/KeyboardUtilities/README.md

 1. If you haven't done so already, install MelonLoader by downloading and running [MelonLoader.Installer.exe](https://github.com/HerpDerpinstine/MelonLoader/releases/latest/download/MelonLoader.Installer.exe).
 2. Download the latest version of `KeyboardUtilities.dll` from the [releases page](https://github.com/ds5678/KeyboardUtilities/releases).
-3. Move `KeyboardUtilities.dll` into the Mods folder in your TLD install directory.
+3. Move `KeyboardUtilities.dll` into the Mods folder in your game install directory.

 ## Example Use